Oban railway station: Services

-On Monday to Fridays, there are six trains per day to Glasgow Queen Street, plus an additional afternoon service that runs only as far as Dalmally.
+On Monday to Fridays, there are six trains per day to Glasgow Queen Street, plus an additional afternoon service that runs only as far as Dalmally, primarily for schools traffic.
 On Saturdays, the service is very similar to that on weekdays, with the exception of the Dalmally train, which does not run.
-On Sundays there are three trains per day to Glasgow Queen Street all year round, plus a single Edinburgh return service on some weeks in the summer.
+On Sundays there are four trains per day to Glasgow Queen Street all year round.

 Oban Ferry Terminal

 Oban station is located next to Oban ferry terminal.
 Caledonian MacBrayne ferries sail daily from here to the islands of Lismore, Colonsay, Coll, Tiree, to Craignure on Mull, to Castlebay on Barra and to Lochboisdale (winter only) on South Uist.
 Ferries also operate to Mallaig.
 The times of connecting trains to/from Glasgow Queen Street are included on CalMac timetables.